ojhaujjwal/blog-openapi-for-contract-testing/README.md

 openapi-generator generate -i ./stripe-openapi.json -g js
 ```

 Using a generated API client would shift the responsibility of validation from runtime to static time.
-If your API clients use any form of pre-production static code analyzer and code linters, they could detect request not being valid in static time.
+If your API clients use some form of a good pre-production static code analyzer and code linters in CI, they could detect request not being valid well before deploying/releasing to production.

 TODO: example of method not exists using SDK

 Another option is to send the raw requests manually but you could validate the the requests at runtime using openapi request validation libraries.
 For example:

 ```
 // todo; parse request to a openapi serber
 ```